- Look at Yourself in the Mirror and Compliment Yourself

 Sometimes the best way to get out of your head is to do something that requires your attention.
 Personally, when I’m feeling down, I like to go on long drives with music blasting and singing until eventually I feel better or cry (and then feel better).
 Driving gives me a way to focus on something other than myself for a little, and then I feel good because I’m not in my head anymore.

 - Call Your Best Friend

 Call her.
 Call him.
 I don’t care what their gender is but CALL THEM and talk to them.
-Talk to them about 8th grade when you had your first make out session next to the giant recycle bin in the parking lot.
-Talk to them about that guy who accidentally came on him face while you two were having Skype sex, and then just LAUGH and enjoy all the beautiful things your life has given you.
+Talk to them about 8th grade when you had your first make-out session next to the giant recycle bin in the parking lot.
+Talk to them about that guy who accidentally came on his face while you two were having Skype sex, and then just LAUGH and enjoy all the beautiful things your life has given you.

 - Take A Nap

-Yes, when you’re depressed, sleeping all the time is dangerous but sometimes when you literally have tried everything and CANNOT stop beating yourself up, you need a break and a nap is a great way to do that.
+Yes, when you’re depressed, sleeping all the time is dangerous, but sometimes when you have tried everything and CANNOT stop beating yourself up, you need a break, and a nap is a great way to do that.

 - Blast Some (shitty) Pop Songs